What is a market-dominant entity?

 Criteria for determination of market-dominant position

-- However, a market-dominant entity shall be determined by comprehensively taking into consideration whether and to what extent a barrier to its entry into the market exists, the relative scale of competitors, etc. in addition to the criteria based on market share.
+However, a market-dominant entity shall be determined by comprehensively taking into consideration whether and to what extent a barrier to entry exists, the relative size of competitors, etc. in addition to the criteria based on market share.

 Administrative sanctions (corrective measures and penalty surcharges)

-- Issuing an order to lower prices, proscribe relevant practices, publish the fact that the offender is ordered to take corrective measures, and take other measures necessary for rectification.
+Issuing an order to lower prices, stop engaging in the relevant practices, publish the fact that the offender is ordered to take corrective measures, or other measures necessary to correct such violation

-- A penalty surcharge not exceeding 3% of sales may be imposed, but a penalty surcharge not exceeding one billion KRW may be imposed if no relevant sales have been made or it is impracticable to compute sales.
+A penalty surcharge not exceeding 3% of sales may be imposed, but a penalty surcharge not exceeding 1 billion KRW may be imposed if no relevant sales have been made or it is impracticable to compute sales.

-- An offender accused by the KFTC is punishable by imprisonment for not more than three years or by a fine not exceeding 200 million KRW.
+An offender accused by the KFTC is punishable by imprisonment for not more than 3 years or by a fine not exceeding 200 million KRW.

-- An offender who breaches an order to take corrective measures is punishable by imprisonment for not more than two years or by a fine not exceeding 150 million KRW, irrespective of whether the offender is a legal entity or individual.
+An offender who breaches an order to take corrective measures is punishable by imprisonment for not more than 2 years or by a fine not exceeding 150 million KRW, irrespective of whether the offender is a legal entity or individual.